Can I use lists provided by third parties?

 Keep in mind that you should only invite people if you're sure they knowingly gave the third party permission to share their addresses.
 If the third party simply buried some fine print on a privacy page that few people are likely to read, saying something like "we may share your address with our marketing partners", that doesn't count as "knowingly giving permission", since most people probably don't know they agreed to it.

-But if the answer to that question would be "no", then the list is useless.
+But if the answer to that question is "no, some people will complain that they didn't ask for this", then the entire list is useless.
 It should not be used for Mailman's "invite" feature or anything else.